 Carolyn Bunch has lived a life guided by her art.
 Carolyn was born in the midwest,

-and her many years teaching.
-Carolyn and her husband, Henry, have owned and operated
+artwork and her many years teaching.
+Carolyn and her husband, Henry, have owned

-fine art galleries, most prominently a series of "Adobe Patio Galleries" that have featured
+and operated fine art galleries, most prominently a series of "Adobe Patio Galleries"

 A native of Las Cruces, John Garrett learned to weave in a class at Scripps College